U.S. regulator demands companies take action to halt 'robocalls'

 FCC Commissioner Jessica Rosenworcel, a Democrat, earlier this year called on the FCC to set a deadline and noted “Canada went ahead and set a 2019 deadline to put this technology in place.
 We should be doing the same as our neighbors to the north.”

-Reporting by David Shepardson; Editing by Dan Grebler and Tom Brown
+Reporting by David Shepardson; editing by Dan Grebler and Tom Brown